When to plant Snapdragon in Calhoun County, FL

 Calhoun County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 5 and first fall frost is November 20.

-Calhoun County County sits in USDA Zone 9a.
+Calhoun County sits in USDA Zone 9a.
 Snapdragon grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Snapdragon grow in Calhoun County County's climate?
+Can Snapdragon grow in Calhoun County's climate?

 Your Calhoun County Garden Planner — Free